 In addition to satisfying legal requirements, accounts can be used to:

 - Prepare information for calculating business tax and producing Tax Returns.

 - Raise finance, by supporting requests for business loans and other investment

 - Assess the net value of the business at the year-end based on assets and liabilities.

 - Analyse the performance of your business, in comparison with preceding years.

 We use professional software to produce accounts to the standard format and file these online with Companies House and HMRC.
 Our systems are efficient with transferring relevant data from the accounts to the Tax Returns, for submission online to HMRC.
-We can also help you use your accounts to analyse trends and improve the financial position and performance of your business.
-We would be pleased to adapt the statutory accounts at your request to a report for financial accounting or management accounting purposes.
-We aim to prepare accounts which are well-presented and clear to follow.
+The accounts serve a dual purpose of providing a clearly presented summary from which to analyse trends and improve the financial position and performance of the business.
+We would be pleased to adapt the statutory accounts to a report for financial accounting or management accounting purposes.
+We aim to prepare accounts which are look professional and are easy to understand.

 Please contact us to discuss your needs and how we can assist.